Student Employment Office Staff Members

-Hiring forms received by Student Employment after the 1st day of a pay period may not be processed in time to appear on the Time Report for that pay period.
-If it is not processed in time, it will delay the student's first pay check by one pay date.
-If the Timekeeper is able to enter the student's hours for the student for the first pay date, the hiring prom was processed and the student will receive a check on the regular pay date.
+If your PeopleAdmin Hire Process or upload spreadsheet (for rehires) is turned in late, it will delay the student's first pay check by one pay date.
+If the Timekeeper is able to enter the student's hours for the student for the first pay date, the upload spreadsheet was processed and the student will receive a check on the regular pay date.

 (NOTE: Employers must notify students of this delay at the time of hire so they can plan their finances accordingly.)

-Employers are responsible for knowing and correctly stating all information requested on the Student Personnel Action Form (SPAF).
-Incomplete or inaccurate forms are returned to supervisors through campus mail.
+Employers are responsible for knowing and correctly stating all information requested on the upload spreadsheet.
+Incomplete or inaccurate forms are returned to supervisors.
 This will delay when the student can be placed on the payroll.

 The Student Employment web site does not list all policies relating to employment at CWU, but rather gives general employment guidelines and information specific to student employees.
 Please contact Student Employment if you have questions not addressed in this manual.

 If you are hiring a student under the age of 18, you must be aware of special conditions involved in hiring a minor.
 Full details on hiring a minor are available on the WA state L&I website.

 Supervisors must not discriminate against a student applicant or employee, that has a disability, who is otherwise qualified to perform the essential functions of the job.
 Reasonable accommodation must be made to employees, provided such accommodation does not create undue hardship on the conduct of the University's function.
 Contact Disability Services for guidance in determining reasonable accommodations for students with a disability.